-Material is fed through the infeed hopper at the top of the mill, while on-size particles exit through a lower flanged outlet, and are typically removed by a dilute-phase vacuum conveyor, or are gravity fed into a downstream process.
+Material is fed through the infeed hopper at the top of the mill, while on-size particles exit through a lower flanged outlet, and are typically removed by dilute-phase vacuum collection, or are gravity fed into a downstream process.

 The heavy-gauge housing provides the stiffness required to maintain precise alignment, and withstand the extreme impact and high loads of the most demanding applications.

-The rotor assembly, which is powered by a fully-guarded, direct-coupled drive, rides on sealed flange-block bearings mounted on a heavy-gauge fabricated and machined housing, providing vibration-free operation.
+The rotor assembly, which is powered by a fully guarded, directly-coupled drive, rides on sealed flange-block bearings mounted on a heavy-gauge fabricated and machined housing, providing vibration-free operation.